Today's Articles

 Frances Baard

 *Frances Baard was born on this date in 1909.
-She was a South African activist, and trade unionist, organizer.
+She was a South African activist, trade unionist, and organizer.

 Frances Goitsemang Maswabi was born Frances Maswabi in Green Point, Beaconsfield, Kimberley, South Africa.
 Her father was Herman Maswabi from Ramotswa in Botswana, and her mother, Sarah Voss, was a Tswana person from Kimberley.
 She attended the Racecourse Primary School and the Lyndhurst Road School in Malay Camp, Kimberley.
 She worked briefly as a teacher and then, moving to Port Elizabeth, as a domestic servant and a factory worker.